danielguirra/flutter/README.md

 # Name Generator

-## Getting Started

-This project is a Flutter application.
+This project is a Flutter application for studies.